Befriending My Tears: Singles

-The third single of the album "different..." was released on January 2023.
+The third single of the album "different..." was released in January 2023.
 The song was inspired by the movie When Harry Met Sally.
 On her approach to the song, Benin stated: “My song is about having a really good friendship with someone and wondering if you two could take that relationship somewhere different.”

 A couple of months later, the fourth single of the album "small town" was released.
 Benin revealed that the song was a post-breakup song with her high school love interest back when she was living in the province.

 “Small town was inspired by my high school experience living in the province, where it was inevitable to bump into someone you know when you're out in public.
 It's a post-breakup song about trying to find yourself again and struggling because everything around you reminds you of your ex.”